Last Updated on

 - An increase in earnest money can also get the sellers attention in a highest and best offer situation.
 If you raise the earnest money and remove the inspection contingency, this can really increase the chances of your offer being accepted.

-What is the seller does not ask for highest and best?
+What if the seller does not ask for highest and best?

 Should you use an escalation clause?

-An escalation clause is when a contract states the price will be this unless a higher offer is received, then the price will raise this much over the next highest offer.
+An escalation clause is when a contract states the price will be this unless a higher offer is received, then the price will rise this much over the next highest offer.
 For example:

 Contract price: $100,000